 In 2006, Milwaukee obtained bronze-level status from the League of American Bicyclists.

-In 2006, Milwaukee was named one of the "Dozen Distinctive Destinations" by the National Trust for Historic Preservation.
+In 2006, Milwaukee was named one of the "Dozen Distinctive Destinations" by the National Trust for Historic Preservation, largely through its efforts to preserve its history.

-In 2006, the installation of bicycle racks on buses was part of a settlement of an asbestos lawsuit filed by the state against the county.
+This "green" effort was part of a settlement of an asbestos lawsuit filed by the state against the county in 2006.

-In 2007, Milwaukee was again ranked among the ten most dangerous large cities in the United States.
+In 2007, Milwaukee was ranked among the ten most dangerous large cities in the United States.

-In 2007, Milwaukee's Amtrak station was renovated to create Milwaukee Intermodal Station.
+Milwaukee's Amtrak station was renovated in 2007 to create Milwaukee Intermodal Station near downtown Milwaukee and the Third Ward.

-In 2008, the city of Milwaukee identified over 250 miles of streets for bike lanes and prioritized 145 miles for immediate implementation.
+In 2008, the city identified over 250 miles (400 km) of streets on which bike lanes will fit and created a plan labeling 145 miles (233 km) of those as high priority for receiving bike lanes.

-The Harley-Davidson Museum, opened in 2008, pays tribute to Harley-Davidson motorcycles.
+The Harley-Davidson Museum, which pays tribute to Harley-Davidson motorcycles, opened in Milwaukee in 2008.

-In 2009, Milwaukee became an "Innovating City" in the Global Compact Cities Program.
+In 2009, in response to algae blooms in Lake Michigan, Milwaukee became an "Innovating City" in the Global Compact Cities Program.
+Also, The Milwaukee Water Council was formed in 2009.

 In 2009, the Milwaukee County Transit System began installing bicycle racks to the front of county buses.